 \section{Introduction}

-The staggering pace with which the capabilities of large language models (LLMs) increased in the recent past comes with many questions related to what kind of progress we are making on the road towards true machine intelligence and human-level understanding.
+The staggering pace at which the capabilities of large language models (LLMs) have increased in the recent past comes with many questions related to what kind of progress we are making on the road towards true machine intelligence and human-level understanding.
 To assess such progress, practitioners often rely on benchmarks that measure natural language understanding \citep[e.g.][]{williams-etal-2018-broad,nie-etal-2020-adversarial}, commonsense reasoning \citep[e.g.][]{sap-etal-2019-social, Bisk2020}, or probe for factual knowledge \citep[e.g.][]{hendrycks2021measuring}, among other things.
-The extent to which such benchmarks can be used to asesss whether LLMs ``understand'' language is widely debated \citep[e.g.][]{mitchell_krakauer_2023,raji2021everything}.
+The extent to which such benchmarks can be used to assess whether LLMs ``understand'' language is widely debated \citep[e.g.][]{mitchell_krakauer_2023,raji2021everything}.
 Often mentioned concerns in this context are that LLMs may learn specific lexical patterns rather than general principles \citep[e.g.][]{ray-choudhury-etal-2022-machine} and, relatedly, that benchmark scores may confuse competence in \emph{form} with competence in \emph{meaning} \citep[e.g.][]{heinemanrethinking}.
-More recently, the enormous amount of data that models are trained on and the fact that this data is often not publically accessible further increased the difficulty of assessing whether benchmarks really quantify what they are meant to quantify.
-A benchmark always makes at least some assumptions concerning what a model has seen in its training phase, and, given the rapid changes on that front, it is difficult to design challenging benchmarks that remain informative past training rounds of new models.
-This process is further exacerbated by the fact that novel evaluation data may leak into the training data of newly trained models\footnote{E.g.\ portions of the BIG-Bench data \citep{srivastava2022beyond} were inadvertently added to the GPT4 training corpus \citep[footnote 5]{openai2023gpt4}.}-- which even the most future-proofed designed benchmarks may not withstand.
+In support of these concerns, LLMs have been found to bypass certain tasks by relying on memorised information from the training data \citep{mckenna2023sources}.
+More recently, the enormous amount of data that models are trained on and the fact that this data is often not publically accessible have further increased the difficulty of assessing whether benchmarks really quantify what they are meant to quantify.
+A benchmark always makes assumptions about what a model has seen in its training phase, and, given the rapid changes on that front, it is difficult to design challenging benchmarks that remain informative past training rounds of new models.
+In addition, novel evaluation data may leak into the training data of newly trained models\footnote{E.g.\ portions of the BIG-Bench data \citep{srivastava2022beyond} were inadvertently added to the GPT4 training corpus \citep[footnote 5]{openai2023gpt4}.} -- which even the most future-proofed benchmarks may not withstand.